jeanadrien/gatling-mqtt-protocol/README.md

 #### Connect options

-The `connect` action provides the following options using _method chaining_ :
+The `connect` action provides the following options using _method chaining_.
+They are a subset of the protocol configuration options described here above and they allow to have different client settings using e.g. a gatling _feeder_.

 * `clientId(clientId: Expression[String])` :
 * `cleanSession(cleanSession: Boolean)` :